 DOCTORAL LEVEL INTERNSHIPS

 At each PCS location, we seek to provide high-quality, affordable mental health services to diverse populations within the community.
-We’re dedicated to helping others by using the method and manner that best fits the therapist and client.
-We approach our work and our world with professionalism, a variety of treatment approaches, flexibility, openness and humor.
+We are dedicated to helping others by using the methodology and interactional style that best fits the therapist and client.
+As a company, we approach our work and our world with professionalism, which includes a variety of treatment approaches; our PCS values are demonstrated through flexibility, acceptance, compassion and humor.
 We encourage interns to develop their own styles of delivering therapy while emphasizing empirically supported approaches.
-Moreover, we respect that the road to healing is a process that differs for each individual and tailor our services to clients’ needs.
-We endeavor to reach a diversity of individuals, including those who might not otherwise have access to these services.
+Moreover, we respect that the road to healing is a process that differs for each individual, and we tailor our services to the client’s needs.
+We endeavor to reach out to a diversity of individuals, including those who might not otherwise have access to these services.

 NOTABLE ASPECTS OF THE INTERNSHIP

-- Clients are typically self-referred, court mandated, or come to PCS from an external referral source (e.g. PCP, MHID, etc.).
+- Clients are typically self-referred, court mandated or come to PCS from an external referral source (e.g., PCP, MHID, etc.).